SeaQL/seaql.github.io/SeaORM/blog/2022-05-31-welcome-summer-of-code-2022-contributors.md

 ## Projects of Google Summer of Code 2022

 This is our first year to be part of GSoC.
 We have received two slots this year from Google.
-We will be mentoring following GSoC projects:
+We will be mentoring the following GSoC projects:

 ### Query Linter for SeaORM